Refunds of Registration Charges (Withdrawals and Drops)

 Dropping courses refers to dropping a course/s but still being enrolled in at least one class for the session.

 Students who drop a course/s while remaining enrolled in the session are refunded in full for drops completed by the published refund drop date.
-However, because of the tiered flat rate tuition rates, not every drop will result in a credit to your account.
-For example, a student who is taking 15 hours and drops to 12 hours will not see a credit to their flat rate tuition amount because 12 hours costs the same as 15 hours.
-No refunds will be credited and the student is financially responsible for the full cost of the course/s dropped after December 16, 2014 for Winter Intersession or February 4, 2015 for Regular Spring Session.
+However, because of the tiered tuition rates, not every drop will result in a credit to your account.
+For example, a student who is taking 15 hours and drops to 12 hours will not see a credit to their account because 12 hours costs the same as 15 hours.
+No refunds will be credited and the student is financially responsible for the full cost of the course/s dropped after December 22, 2015 for Winter Intersession or February 3, 2016 for Regular Spring Session.

 Questions should be directed to Student Accounts, (817) 272-2172.
 Detailed student account information may not be released to anyone other than the student without the student's written permission on file in Student Accounts.